aadit6/warwick-roombooking-bot/README.md

 # Warwick WRB 25/26 Availability Checker

-🤖 Automated bot that monitors the Warwick University Web Room Booking System 2025/26 and sends email notifications when the booking system becomes available.
+Automated bot that monitors the Warwick University Web Room Booking System and sends email notifications when it becomes available for 25/26.

+Why - the University/SU doesn't notify societies when the WRB system becomes available and popular rooms (such as the Oculus) get booked weeks in advance so this gives an advantage

 ## Features